 “The Long Walk is a masterpiece, a story that needs to be told in a form that needs to be used in this manner.
 Live theater is never as compelling as when music is a part of it; a piece like this brings out all the best aspects of opera.” – B.A Nilsson, Metroland

 The process of the whole thing–seeing yourself appear on stage, hearing your words sung, meeting so many talented people who devote so much creative energy to your story–well, the journey is long and strange and humbling and gratifying, for sure.
 I wrote about it for Lit Hub.
-And CJ Chivers did a profile on me and the show for the New York Times Magazine.
+And CJ Chivers did a profile on the show for the New York Times Magazine.

 The piece was commissioned by Lawrence Edelson at the American Lyric Theater.
 Their mission is to bring new opera to new audiences, as you can read here.
 Stephanie Fleischmann wrote the libretto, and Jeremy Howard Beck the score.
 I feel fortunate to now call both of these artists friends.